Elementary Division Application Instructions

 Option A - Existing Written Work

-Submit a piece of original written work that shows your own thought.
-This work should be one of which you are especially proud and which was completed since September 2016.
+Submit a piece of original written work that shows your own original thinking.
+This work should be one of which you are especially proud and which was completed since September 2017.
 While the work may have been done for a school assignment, it need not have been.
 The product you submit need not be in the same subject area to which you are applying.
 Examples of appropriate products include English essays, social studies reports, and poetry.
 (Poems must include a paragraph explaining the meaning behind the words.)
 Examples of unacceptable products include drawings not accompanied by original writing, spelling tests, arithmetic exercises, slideshow presentations, fill-in-the-blank worksheets, and multiple choice tests.
 While you may submit photos, videos, or drawings in support of your work, they may not be submitted in place of original writing.
 We cannot return your work, so please submit clear photocopies of your originals.

 Option B - Written Response to a Question

 Please write your own answer to the question listed for your grade level.
 Students currently in Kindergarten may write their answers or dictate their answers to an older person.